Urufusan/statuse/readme.md

 # Statuse
-A status page for my Raspberry Pi.
+A simple system status page that looks good on both browsers and curl.